-If so, you may be eligible to apply to Generation Hope and begin to prepare for your future!
+If so, you may be eligible to apply to the Generation Hope Program and begin to prepare for your future!

-Generation Hope is a 3- year commitment: You begin in 6th grade and finish in 8th grade.
+The Generation Hope Program is a 3-year commitment: You begin in 6th grade and finish in 8th grade.

-Occasionally, Generation Hope will offer open enrollment to 7th grade students at its school sites.
+Occasionally, the Generation Hope Program will offer open enrollment to 7th grade students at its school sites.

 The program has 4 primary components:

-You meet 2 times a week at your school.
-Your teachers are TCC education instructors.
+6th grade programs meet 2 times a week at your school site.

 You go on monthly field trips, known as Saturday Events, that supplement in-class learning, encourage growth and provide opportunities for you to explore outside of your immediate surroundings.